zsoltherpai/fluent-jdbc/README.md

 ####About FluentJdbc####
-FluentJdbc provides a functional, fluent API for executing native SQL queries without any of the JDBC boiler-plate.
-Every operation is a single, well-readable statement.
+FluentJdbc is a fluent, functional API for native SQL querying over JDBC.
+Every SQL operation (read or write) is a single, well-readable statement.

-Some of the features:
+Some of FluentJdbc's features:
-* easy integration to a project (through DataSource or other alternatives)
 * execution of select/insert/update/delete/alter/... statements as one-liners
-* parameter mapping (named, positional, supporting java.time, possibility to extend with custom types)
+* parameter mapping (named, positional, supporting java.time, plugins for custom types)
 * accessing generated keys of insert/update queries
 * automatic result -> pojo mapping
 * transaction handling